CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

 ## Using Configuration Value Inside Job

-Having plugin configuration added, now it's time to use it.
-We will retrieve value from configuration and use it inside SalesOrderToApproveEventJob Job.
+Now that the plugin configuration has been added, it’s time to put it to use.
+We'll retrieve the configured value and apply it within the SalesOrderToApproveEventJob job.

-1. Open configuration in Administration Pane and set Priority to Huge
+1. Open configuration in Administration Panel and set Priority to Huge

     ![Priority Huge](./media/plugin-configuration/priority-huge.webp)

-2. Open SalesOrderToApproveEventJob.cs file in Visual Studio and add method GetDefaultPriority.
-To retrieve value, we need to use method Get on configuration with appropriate key (same key as in configuration definition).
-After that we are returning enumerator value.
+2. Open the SalesOrderToApproveEventJob.cs file in Visual Studio and add a method named GetDefaultPriority.
+To retrieve the configured value, use the Get method on the configuration object with the appropriate key (the same key defined in the plugin configuration).
+Then return the corresponding enumerator value.

     ```csharp
     private ToDoPriority GetDefaultPriority()